Knights of the Round Table: Partial lists

-Conversely, the Winchester Round Table features only the knights Sirs Alynore (Alymere), Bedwere (Bedivere), Blubtlrys (Bleoberis), Bors De Ganys (Bors de Ganis), Brumear (Brunor le Noir), Dagonet, Degore, Ectorde Marys (Ector de Maris), Galahallt (Galahault or Galahad), Garethe (Gareth), Gauen (Gawain), Kay, Lamorak, Launcelot Deulake (Lancelot du Lac), Lacotemale Tayle (La Cote Male Taile), Lucane (Lucan), Lybyus Dysconyus (Le Bel Desconneu), Lyonell (Lionel), Mordrede (Mordred), Plomyde (Palomedes), Pelleus (Pelleas), Percyvale (Percival), Safer (Safir), and Trystram Delyens (Tristram de Lyones) for the total of merely 24 (not counting Arthur).
+Conversely, the Winchester Round Table features only Sir Alynore (Alymere), Sir Bedwere (Bedivere), Sir Blubrys (Bleoberis), Sir Bors Deganys (Bors de Ganis), Sir Brumear (Brunor le Noir), Sir Dagonet, Sir Degore, Sir Ectorde Marys (Ector de Maris), Sir Galahallt (Galahault or Galahad), Sir Garethe (Gareth), Sir Gauen (Gawain), Sir Kay, Sir Lamorak, Sir Launcelot Deulake (Lancelot du Lac), Sir Lacotemale Tayle (La Cote Male Taile), Sir Lucane (Lucan), Sir Lybyus Dysconyus (Le Bel Desconneu), Sir Lyonell (Lionel), Sir Mordrede (Mordred), Sir Plomyde (Palomedes), Sir Pelleus (Pelleas), Sir Percyvale (Percival), Sir Safer (Safir), and Sir Trystram Delyens (Tristram de Lyones), for the total of merely 24 (not counting Arthur).

 Selected members

 Aglovale

-Aglovale de Galis (Agglovale, Aglaval[e], Agloval, Aglován, Aglovaus, etc.; -de Galles, -le Gallois) is the eldest legitimate son of King Pellinore of Galis (Wales), introduced in the Vulgate Lancelot.
-Like his father and his brothers (who may include Drian, Lamorak, the original Grail hero Perceval, and Tor) he is a Knight of the Round Table.
-According to the Post Vulgate Cycle, and Thomas Malory's Le Morte d'Arthur, Aglovale is the one who brings his long lost brother Percival to Camelot to be knighted after meeting him by chance in Perceval's woods.
-In an alternate account in the Livre d'Artus version of the Vulgate Merlin, the young Agloval has all of his fourteen brothers killed during the Saxon wars by the forces of King Rions' relative King Agrippa in their attack on his mother's domain.
+Aglovale is a character introduced in the Vulgate Lancelot as Agloval de Galis (Aglovan, Aglovaus; -de Galles), that is "of Wales".
+He is the eldest legitimate son of King Pellinore of Listenois.
+Like his father and his brothers, who may prominently include Drian, Lamorak, Perceval, and Tor, he is a Knight of the Round Table.

+In the Post-Vulgate Cycle (as Agloval), and Thomas Malory's Le Morte d'Arthur (as Aglovale but also Agglovale or Aglovayle; a modern rendering Aglaval was popularised by Howard Pyle), he is the one who brings his long lost brother Perceval to Camelot in order to be knighted, having met him by chance in the woods of Wales.
+In an alternative account in the Livre d'Artus version of the Vulgate Merlin, the young Agloval has all of his fourteen brothers killed during the Saxon wars by the forces of King Rions' relative King Agrippa in their attack on his mother's domain.
+He accompanies Gawain and Sagramore in leading an army that defeats the invaders, personally slaying Agrippa but suffering severe wounds.

-In the Livre d'Artus, Agloval then accompanies Gawain and Sagramore in leading an army that defeats the invaders, personally slaying Agrippa but suffering severe wounds.
-In the Third (Manessier's) Continuation of Perceval, Agloval dies seven years after Percival became the Grail King, causing Percival's retirement to a hermitage to grieve for his final ten years.
-In the Vulgate Cycle, Aglovale dies accidentally at Gawain's hand during the Quest for the Holy Grail.
+In the Third (Manessier's) Continuation of Perceval, the Story of the Grail, Agloval dies seven years after Perceval became the Grail King, causing Perceval's retirement to a hermitage to grieve for his final ten years.
+In the Vulgate Cycle, Agloval dies accidentally at Gawain's hand during the Quest for the Holy Grail.
 However, the rewrite in the Post-Vulgate Queste turns it into a deliberate murder, a part of the Orkney clan's long vendetta for the death of King Lot.
-In Malory, he is among the knights charged by King Arthur with defending the execution of Guinevere, and is killed by unknown hand during the bloody melee when Lancelot and his men rescue the queen.
+In Malory, Aglovale is among the knights charged by King Arthur with defending the execution of Guinevere, and is killed by unknown hand during the bloody melee when Lancelot and his men rescue the queen.

-Aglovale appears prominently in the Dutch romance Moriaen, in which he visits Moorish lands in Africa and meets a Christian princess whom he conceives a child with.
+As Acglavael, he features prominently as the father of the hero of the Dutch romance Moriaen, in which visits Moorish lands in Africa and meets a black Christian princess whom he conceives a child with.
 He returns home and, thirteen years later, his son Morien comes to find him after which they both return to Morien's lands.
 In modern works, Aglovale is the eponymous protagonist of Clemence Housman's 1905 novel The Life of Sir Aglovale de Galis.